-If you have a more complicated question about your obligations under the Act and you would like legal advice from the FPPC’s staff attorneys, you may request formal advice by submitting your inquiry in writing to Advice@fppc.ca.gov or by sending your request to:
+If you have a more complicated question about your obligations under the Act and you would like legal advice from the FPPC’s staff attorneys, you may request formal advice by submitting your inquiry in writing to Advice@fppc.ca.gov.
+To ensure the most expedious review of the request, the FPPC encourages the submission of the advice request via email.
+It is unecessary to submit a hard copy of the request by regular mail, and a requestor should receive a confirmation of the receipt of the request within 2 business days.

 If the request for advice contains sufficient information and the question is within the FPPC’s jurisdiction, the FPPC must provide formal written advice within 21 working days.
 The response will be provided in the form of an “advice letter.”